George (Konissky): After the First Partition of Poland

 George (Konissky) welcomed the First Partition of Poland, comparing the situation of the Orthodox after this event to that of Jews leaving Egyptian captivity.
 In 1772, by virtue of the First Partition of Poland, the area of the Belarusian eparchy became part of the Russian Empire.
 The Most Holy Synod incorporated part of its former lands with Vitebsk, Daugavpils and Polotsk into the Pskov eparchy.
-Also, the name Belarussian eparchy ceased to be used, henceforth only the names Mogilev, Mstsislaw and Orsha eparchy were used.
+Also, the name Belarusian eparchy ceased to be used, henceforth only the names Mogilev, Mstsislaw and Orsha eparchy were used.
 George (Konissky) remained its Ordinary.
 The post-partition Polish-Russian treaty preserved the freedom of worship of Catholics of both rites in the lands incorporated into Russia.
 Taking advantage of this arrangement, some Uniate parishes converted to the Latin rite.
 Others adopted Orthodoxy.
 Initially, however, the Russian authorities did not accept Bishop George's plans to carry out a complete liquidation of the Uniate faith on the territory of the Orthodox eparchy of Mogilev.
 In 1773, Catherine II obliged the bishop to issue a pastoral letter negatively addressing group conversions of Uniates.
 The letter, however, allowed individual declarations of willingness to change their religion, which those interested would submit to the appropriate officials or Orthodox landowners.
 It was not until seven years later that the Bishop of Mogilev was granted the right to incorporate vacant Unitarian parishes into the Orthodox Church, subject to the faithful's consent to change their religion.
 He judicially threatened all those who would not obey these recommendations, causing the number of the Orthodox in the territory under his authority to increase by 112,578 between 1781 and 1783.
 On several occasions, the bishop addressed pastoral letters to the clergy with instructions on matters of administering the sacraments.
 Within the eparchy, he initiated further investments in church architecture, and in 1780 began construction of St. Joseph's Cathedral in Mogilev.
 He also opened charitable institutions and hospitals in his eparchy, and inspired the custom of distributing alms to the poor and sick in Orthodox churches every Saturday.